animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

    {% include figure image_path="/assets/images/posts/2022-04-06/WSL_Install.jpg" alt="WSL Installing Ubuntu" caption="WSL Installing Ubuntu" %}

    After this, we see another screen pop-up which is the actual Ubuntu machine asking for the required configurations such as username and password.
-You basically get added to the list of sudoers by default and can run sudo commands using these credentials as well.
-Once you setup these, you would get the `$` prompt and _**Voila!!
-You are all setup and ready!!**_
+You get added to the list of sudoers by default and can run Sudo commands using these credentials as well.
+Once you set up these, you would get the `$` prompt and _**Voila!!
+You are all set up and ready!!**_

    {% include figure image_path="/assets/images/posts/2022-04-06/Ubuntu_SetupComplete.jpg" alt="Ubuntu Setup Completed" caption="Ubuntu Setup Completed" %}